Are You Feeling Empty, Alone, and Hopeless?

 If I go to therapy, I’m worried that I’ll be judged and stigmatized.

 There is nothing shameful about getting help for depression.
 Sessions are completely confidential, so you can share openly and honestly.
 I deeply respect and honor how challenging your life feels right now, and I see you as being fundamentally healthy and whole.
 Instead of judging, diagnosing, or pathologizing you, I hold that your symptoms are signs that a completely normal and natural process of inner re-organization, healing, and maturation is underway.
 You are exactly where you need to be, and I can help you recognize this and find your way through.
 A life of joy and fulfillment is within reach.

 You Deserve To Trust And Love Yourself

 It’s possible to stop resisting what is and start embracing all that is arising.
 I invite you to contact me or call me at 617-515-0327 for a free 20-minute phone consultation.
 You can ask me any questions you may have about depression therapy, my approach, and my practice in Hadley, MA.
 (Note: Video sessions are available worldwide.)

-*I welcome adult clients of any race, color, national origin, disability, age, sex, sexual orientation, gender identity, relationship style, religion (or non-religion), creed, etc. All are welcome!
+*I welcome adult clients of any race, color, national origin, disability, age, sex, sexual orientation, gender identity, relationship style, religion (or non-religion), creed, body size, etc. All are welcome!